alex180500/interactive-schelling-model/README.md

 Special thanks to professor **Salvatore Miccichè** for the lesson on [Agent-Based Models](https://en.wikipedia.org/wiki/Agent-based_model).

-All of the code is distributed under the [MIT License](LICENSE.md) and is free to use for any purpose, please credit me if possible.
+All of the code is distributed under the [MIT License](LICENSE) and is free to use for any purpose, please credit me if possible if you want to use it.

 ## References